Genetic Associations and Mechanisms in Oncology (GAME-ON): A Network of Consortia for Post-Genome Wide Association (Post-GWA) Research

 Learn more about the DRIVE study

-The DRIVE project is systematically discovering and replicating additional common genetic variants associated with breast cancer, assessing their biological significance, and developing evidence-based assessments of the clinical validity of prediction algorithms using these variants, as well as investigating their suitability for translation into clinical practice.
+The DRIVE project systematically discovered and replicated additional common genetic variants associated with breast cancer, assessed their biological significance, and developed evidence-based assessments of the clinical validity of prediction algorithms using these variants, as well as investigated their suitability for translation into clinical practice.

 - Elucidating Loci Involved in Prostate Cancer Susceptibility (ELLIPSE)

 Learn more about the ELLIPSE study